Commas and the Second Amendment

 The second amendment's capitalization and punctuation is not uniformly reported; another version has four commas, after "militia," "state," and "arms."
 Since documents were at that time copied by hand, variations in punctuation and capitalization are common, and the copy retained by the first Congress, the copies transmitted by it to the state legislatures, and the ratifications returned by them show wide variations in such details.
 Letter from Marlene McGuirl, Chief, British-American Law Division, Library of Congress (Oct.
 29, 1976).(http://www.guncite.com/journals/hardhist.html#fn1)

-In other words, regardless of which version is "official," it appears the states ratified different versions of the Bill of Rights.
-However, these slight variations in puncuation and capitalization should not have any bearing on the document's interpretation.
+So, it appears the states ratified insignificant differing versions of the Bill of Rights.
+These slight variations in puncuation and capitalization should not have any bearing on the document's interpretation.